-First, both devices operate with a lower maximum throughput.
+When connected via USB 2.0, Logic Pro 8 & Logic Pro 16 operate with a lower maximum throughput.
 The maximum sample rate combinations will be lower by a factor of about 6.

-Second, Logic Pro 16 draws slightly more current than what USB 2.0 ports are rated.
+In addition, Logic Pro 16 draws slightly more current than what USB 2.0 ports are rated.
 Because of this, by default, only 8 of the 16 channels are active when connected to a USB 2.0 port.

 Most powered USB hubs will be able to provide enough current to power Logic Pro 16.
 If you enable this feature but Logic Pro 16 is unable to draw enough current to power both banks, it may disconnect from the PC when it connects to the software, or it may disconnect when a capture is started.